This Italian pasta sauce recipe comes from my Nana (great-grandmother) who grew up in Italy. But with a few slight variations that I’ve made to it.

 One of the many benefits of being a blogger, we create these types of projects just so that we can share them with all of our virtual friends.
-Wink.
-And then our husbands also get to enjoy all of the yummy creations that we make.
-Mine never complains!
+And then our husbands also get to enjoy all of the yummy creations we make.

 - 1 medium onion, chopped small